wp-plugins/ose-firewall/readme.txt

 The plugin currently supports ENGLISH language ONLY.
 You can contribute by translating OSE Firewall <a href = "https://www.protect-website.com/how-to-translate-ose-firewall/">here</a>.

+= System Requirements =
+* PHP 5.1.0 or above
+* MySQL 5.0 or above
+* Wordpress 3.5 or above
+* PHP Data Objects enabled (it is activated by default as of PHP 5.1.0, please contact your hosting to enable it if it is disabled. <a href ="http://www.php.net/manual/en/pdo.installation.php">Reference</a>

 == Installation ==